alrayyan2157/alrayyan2157/README.md

 - 👋 Hi, I’m @alrayyan2157
 - 👀 I’m interested in Tech and Entrepreneurship
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on (currently nothing)
+- 🫂 I’m looking to collaborate on basic code works
-- 📫 How to reach me - through insta
+- 📫 How to reach me - through mail, insta, linkedin, twitter
-- ⚡ Fun fact: nothing ig
+- ⚡ Fun fact: I got 100 in computer science for my 12th cbse board exam

 <!---
 alrayyan2157/alrayyan2157 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.